iamsherrysingh/RestAPIProject/README.md

 Planned:

-1. Complete the project
+.
+Complete the project
-2. Replace JDBC with Hibernate
+.
+Replace JDBC with Hibernate
+.
+Replace Jersey with Spring REST
-3. Incorporate Angular
+.
+Incorporate Angular